 Sometimes, you may feel the need to expand your inner circle by acquiring new friends or perhaps finding love.
 Have you done your homework which is loving and accepting yourself?
 If you skip this very important step, it will be hard for you to find true love.
 And if you do find it, it may be hard for you to keep it.
 Work on your self-esteem so that you are able to attract people to yourself, that way, you will not settle for less.

 And remember the ultimate rule that will never grow old; do to others as you want to be done to you.
-If you apply this rule, you will find your relationships fulfiling.
-Sometimes, you have to die a little to get the most out a relationship.
+If you apply this rule, you will find your relationships fulfilling.
+Sometimes, you have to die a little to get the most out of a relationship.
 Don’t always strive to win.
 Sometimes, your loss is an ultimate win in disguise.
-Learn to forgive, tolerate, sacrifice and compromise in love.
+Learn to forgive, tolerate, sacrifice, and compromise in love.

 Learn a new skill

 Learning is a never-ending process and is necessary for personal growth.
-Acquiring new skills opens up so many possibilities such as new income streams, entrepreneurship and employment opportunities by making your resume richer.
-It increases your productivity, broadens your perspective and creates a sense of achievement.
-It can also help you self-actualise especially if your focus is purpose-oriented.
+Acquiring new skills opens up so many possibilities such as new income streams, entrepreneurship, and employment opportunities by making your resume richer.
+It increases your productivity, broadens your perspective, and creates a sense of achievement.
+It can also help you self-actualize especially if your focus is purpose-oriented.

 Balance your finances

-We cannot deny the fact that one’s financial state affects his/her quality of life and conflict in this area may result in lack of peace, harmony and/or the advent of anxiety stress and even depression.
+We cannot deny the fact that one’s financial state affects his/her quality of life and conflict in this area may result in a lack of peace, harmony, and/or the advent of anxiety stress, and even depression.
 Therefore, there’s a need for one to set his/her financial priorities right.
 How are you spending your money?
 Are you investing and saving?
 Are you deep in debts?

 The pandemic caused so much havoc on the global economy that almost everyone felt the impact.
 If you are one of those that were affected negatively, you can rise again by slowly paying off debts and balancing your standards of living with your current income.